Adam Stansbury, AKA The Plant Powered PT, shares his tips for how to go vegan anytime!

 - Be your own kind of activist

-I was interviewed the other day, and one of the questions was what activism meant to me.
+One of the questions asked of me in an interview was what activism meant to me.

 I coach and educate clients, write blogs, am active on social media, speak at events and educate others on how to transform their body and the planet…what’s your form of activism that is authentic to you?